Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Reason 1 to Use Norwegian Air – Pricing

-You can search all you like across the various tools on the internet, but the reality is you will not find many offering a better price for routes than Norwegian Air services.
+You can search all you like across the various tools on the internet, but the reality is that you will not find many that offer better prices for routes than Norwegian Air.
 They are particularly inexpensive for intra-Europe flights.
 The pricing model is à la carte, but even with checked bags, the prices were unmatched.
 Here is our itinerary with prices.
 I have not broken out the taxes and security fees; they are included in the prices.
-I have broken out the ticket vs. add on’s like checked bags.
+I have broken out the ticket vs. add-ons, such as checked bags.
 For our entire trip, we did not buy a meal service or seat assignment.
-Finally, all of these prices were during November 2018, including flights on Thanksgiving Day:

 Orlando, Florida to Oslo Direct:

-• $209.90 per person (x 2 $419.80), $45 per bag (x2 $90) = Total of $509.80
+- $209.90 per person (x 2 $419.80), $45 per bag (x2 $90) = Total of $509.80

 Bergen, Norway to Helsinki, Finland (connected via Oslo):

-• $105.50 per person (x 2 $211), $24 per bag (x2 $48) = Total of $259
+- $105.50 per person (x 2 $211), $24 per bag (x2 $48) = Total of $259

 Helsinki, Finland to Ivalo, Finland:

-• $38.30 per person (x 2 $76.60), $12 per bag (x2 $24) = Total of $100.60
+- $38.30 per person (x 2 $76.60), $12 per bag (x2 $24) = Total of $100.60

-Ivalo, Finland to Stockholm, Sweden (connected via Helsinki):
+Ivalo, Finland, to Stockholm, Sweden (connected via Helsinki):

-• $99.40 per person (x 2 $198.80), $24 per bag (x2 $48) = Total of $246.80
+- $99.40 per person (x 2 $198.80), $24 per bag (x2 $48) = Total of $246.80

 Stockholm, Sweden to Orlando, Florida (connected via London Gatwick):

-• $264.40 per person (x 2 $528.80), $62 per bag (x2 $124) = Total of $652.80
+- $264.40 per person (x 2 $528.80), $62 per bag (x2 $124) = Total of $652.80

 Reason 2 to Use Norwegian Air – Route Availability